 Additionally, FIs need to retire their siloed engines and middleware and consolidate what they need with a central hub solution.
 This will both reduce the total cost of ownership and free up IT and operations resources to focus on new initiatives and developing revenue-driving capabilities.

-Lastly, FIs should consider Payments-as-a-Service (PaaS) in the cloud.
+Lastly, FIs should consider Software as a Service (SaaS) in the cloud.
 Whether private, public or a hybrid deployment model, the cloud offers a host of benefits, including the ability to rapidly scale and innovate.

 How can FIs ensure a smooth modernization?